IIIF/3d/temp-draft-4.md

 }
 ```

-An annotation can target a specific point in time using a PointSelector's `instant` property.
+An Annotation may target a specific point in time using a PointSelector's `instant` property.
 The property's value must be a positive floating point number indicating a value in seconds that falls within the Scene's duration.

 ```json
 {